tokenika/tokenika.github.io/WarsawBlock.md

   Scalability is considered to be the number one problem facing all major blockchains, especially Bitcoin and Ethereum.
 The only way to tackle this issue boils down to relying on a second layer of transaction processing: Lightening Network for Bitcoin and Raiden for Ethereum.
 Is it any good?
 Well, kind of.
 Those solutions are based on so called state channels: you make a series of off-chain transactions and when you're done you settle them on-chain.
 So it's best suited for recurrent payments between the same parties.
 And it doesn't handle smart-contracts.

-  Ethereum has also got a scaling solution called Plasma, which is basically a tree of chains.
-There are two major problems with it: it's still just at a proof-of-concept stage and it's inherently less secure.
+  Ethereum has also got a scaling solution called Plasma, which is basically a hierarchy of blockchains.
+One blockchain acts a source of truth for a subsequent blockchain.
+There are two major problems with this approach: it's still just at a proof-of-concept stage and it's inherently less secure.

 - #### High/unpredictable transaction fees

   It has become evident that none of the many businesses currently being built on Bitcoin or Ethereum can have any economic viability at the current level of transaction fees.
 As fees are entirely under block producers’ control, the only way to address this problem is to rely on the second layer transaction processing, which I've just described, and assume that transaction fees applied there will be significantly lower.
+But still you have no way to predict the level of fees in the long run.

 - #### Private key security